 Dry spaces have long attracted spirituality.
 Perhaps it’s the pared down elements that help pilgrims through an inner journey.
 Maybe distant horizons and stillness have a natural tendency to open minds and invite contemplation.

-Antony Osler is a spiritual teacher, human rights advocate and author of two books, Stoep Zen and Zen Dust.
+Antony Osler is a spiritual teacher, human rights advocate and author of three books, Stoep Zen, Zen Dust and Mzansi Zen.
 At Poplar Grove farm near Colesberg, he and his wife Margie host periodic Zen retreats.

 “There’s a nice balance of vastness and detail in the Karoo.
 The space and the silence allow for contemplation, for people to feel still and connected.
 That brings healing.”